justinblalock87/CS4641-Music-Genre-Prediction/README.md

 Our highest accuracy using this method was 45.2%.
 For both supervised methods, the models aren't doing terribly.
 There are 14 genres which means random guesses would yield an accuracy of ~7%.
 We suspect the main issue to be the lack of information provided by our features.
 Many of the features like 'dancability' were abitrary and uninformative.
 Because of this, we decided to begin analyzing raw audio files instead.

 ## A New Dataset
 We switched to the GTZAN dataset (http://marsyas.info/downloads/datasets.html).
 This dataset consists of 10 genres, 100 audio files per genre, and 30 seconds for each audio file.
-From here, we obtained a dataset with low-level features such as chroma features and spectral centroid information extracted from the audio file (https://www.kaggle.com/andradaolteanu/gtzan-dataset-music-genre-classification).
-Additionally, our dataset was expanded such that 30 second audio clip was split into ten 3 second subsections.
+From here, we obtained a dataset with low-level features such as chroma features and spectral centroid information extracted from the audio files (https://www.kaggle.com/andradaolteanu/gtzan-dataset-music-genre-classification).
+Additionally, our dataset was expanded such that each 30 second audio clip was split into ten 3 second subsections.
 This ultimately increases the amount of data by a factor of ten.
 More data will allow our models to be trained with greater accuracy.
-In sum, the difference between this dataset and our previous dataset is that this one has features that literally extracted audio signals whilst the other dataset had quasi-features that were moreso engineered into being.
+In sum, the difference between this dataset and our previous dataset is that this one has features that literally extract audio signals whilst the other dataset had quasi-features that were moreso engineered into being.

 General Data Visualization             |  Data Features :-------------------------:|:-------------------------: